Tag: hear

 ? ┤ Have you ever thought of Communion as eating a meal with God? ├ ?

-At Communion, we will hear phrases as, “you are welcome” or “a guest at the table” or “God’s feast”, but do we really recognize that means that the master of ceremonies, the Creator of the Universe, the Word through whom all things were made, and for who all things were made, and the Spirit of God that gives us a unlike any other…is eating with us?
+At Communion, we will phrases as, “you are welcome” or “a guest at the table” or “God’s feast”, but do we really recognize that means that the master of ceremonies, the Creator of the Universe, the through whom all things were made, and for who all things were made, and the of God that gives us a unlike any other…is eating with us?

 ※Prayer※